 Whether amicable or litigious, the divorce process is rarely easy.
-At The Branch Law Firm, our experienced Rockwall divorce attorneys can protect your interests.
+At The Branch Law Firm, our experienced Dallas family law attorneys can protect your interests.
 You may be preparing for divorce, or your divorce may already be underway.
-No matter where you are in the process, we are here to help.
+No matter where you are in the process, our family law attorneys are here to help

 Texas allows for a couple to file for divorce based on both fault and no-fault grounds.

 A no-fault divorce in Texas is based on “insupportability”, which simply means that the marriage can no longer be supported.
 Neither spouse needs to be blame for a specific fault for this type of divorce.

 Additionally, there are residency requirements for a divorce in Texas.
 At least one of the spouses must be a Texas resident for 6 months before filing in the state and a county resident for 90 days before filing in that particular county.

 A couple can qualify for an uncontested divorce when the following criteria have been met:

 - Both parties agree on the divorce

 - Both parties agree on the terms of the divorce